projetmbc/for-writing/at-prism/contrib/products/README.md

 2. `title.md` is the title for the specific technology.
 3. `desc.md` is a short description of the specific technology.
 4. `how-to-create.md` gives the process to follow to create new palettes using the specific technology.
-5. `how-to-use.md` explains how to use one of the `atprism` palettes avaiable when working with the specific technology.
+5. `how-to-use.md` explains how to use one of the `at-prism` palettes available when working with the specific technology.